srasiah/microk8s-mongodb-demo/README.md

-# MongoDB Deployment Demo for Kubernetes on Minikube (i.e. running on local workstation)
+# MongoDB Deployment Demo for Kubernetes on MIcrok8s (i.e. running on local workstation)

-An example project demonstrating the deployment of a MongoDB Replica Set via Kubernetes on Minikube (Kubernetes running locally on a workstation).
+An example project demonstrating the deployment of a MongoDB Replica Set via Kubernetes on Microk8s (Kubernetes running locally on a workstation).
 Contains example Kubernetes YAML resource files (in the 'resource' folder) and associated Kubernetes based Bash scripts (in the 'scripts' folder) to configure the environment and deploy a MongoDB Replica Set.

 For further background information on what these scripts and resource files do, plus general information about running MongoDB with Kubernetes, see: [http://k8smongodb.net/](http://k8smongodb.net/)